Top Questions > Financial Aid

 See the Terms and Conditions of Financial Aid for more information.

-Learn more about the award process.
+Learn more about PLUS loans.

 Federal and state regulations require that all financial aid recipients meet specific academic standards called Satisfactory Academic Progress (SAP).
 Except for some private and institutional funds, all forms of financial aid (grants, loans and work-study) are affected by this policy.
 SAP status is determined at the end of each term.